 - correct performance of tasks and compliance with business principles

-The aggregate risk position was largely unchanged compared with the end of 2017.
-With regard to 2019, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
-For example, the KION Group considers there to be a low probability of the materialisation of market risks that would lead to a negative deviation from the assumptions underlying the forecast.
-However, the possible impact of market risk continues to be rated at a medium risk level because of the importance of the market for the KION Group’s business situation and financial performance.
+The aggregate risk position was largely unchanged compared with the prior year.
+With regard to 2020, the risks in the risk matrix below will be continually observed and evaluated in terms of their extent and probability of occurrence.
+For example, unlike in the prior year, the KION Group considers there to be a low probability of the materialisation of procurement risks that would lead to a negative deviation from the assumptions underlying the forecast.
+This is mainly because of the generally improved ability of suppliers to supply.
 As things stand at present, there are no indications of any risks that could jeopardise the Company’s continuation as a going concern. > DIAGRAM 005

 The market risks and competition risks described, the risks along the value chain, the human resources risks and the legal risks largely relate to the Industrial Trucks & Services and Supply Chain Solutions segments.
-Risks arising from financial services mainly affect the Industrial Trucks & Services segment, while financial risks would predominantly impact on the Corporate Services segment.
+Risks arising from financial services mainly affect the Industrial Trucks & Services segment, while financial risks resulting from the Company’s general funding situation would predominantly impact on the Corporate Services segment.

 Market risks and competition risks

 Market risk can arise when the economy as a whole or a particular sector does not perform as well as had been anticipated in the outlook.
-Following two years of exceptionally strong growth in the Industrial Trucks & Services segment, the KION Group expects market growth to normalise at the multiple-year average.
-This expectation has been factored into the outlook.
+Following the decline in the Industrial Trucks & Services segment in the reporting year, the KION Group expects market growth to stabilise or increase slightly at best, and for the strong rate of expansion in the market for supply chain solutions to continue.
+These expectations have been factored into the outlook.

 Competition risk describes the risk that growing competitive pressure will prevent the KION Group from achieving its predicted margins and market share.
 The markets in which the KION Group operates are characterised by strong competition, often price-driven.
 Price competition is compounded by some manufacturers having cost advantages in production, sometimes due to the currency situation and sometimes because local labour costs are lower.
 This mainly affects the Industrial Trucks & Services segment, where competition is fierce, particularly in the economy and volume price segments, and the impact is especially strong in emerging markets.
-Building on their local competitive strength, manufacturers in emerging markets are also looking for opportunities to expand.
-Although the high quality expectations and service needs of customers in developed markets present a barrier to growth for many of these manufacturers, this situation is likely to intensify competitive pressures in future.
+Building on their local competitive strength, manufacturers in emerging markets, especially China, are also looking for opportunities to expand.
+As developments in the competitive landscape during the course of the year showed, the high quality expectations and the service needs of customers in developed markets still present a barrier to growth for many of these manufacturers but the bar is getting lower.
+This situation is likely to intensify competitive pressures in future.

 It is also conceivable that competitors will join forces and their resulting stronger position will be detrimental to the KION Group’s sales opportunities.
 Moreover, predictions of higher volumes and margins may lead to overcapacity, which would put increased pressure on prices.
 Although the excellent customer benefits provided by its products have enabled the KION Group to charge appropriate prices until now, it is taking a variety of steps to contain competition risk.
 Alliances, partnerships, acquisitions and other measures are increasingly playing a role in improving the KION Group’s competitiveness in terms of resources, market access, product range and digitalisation expertise.
 The steps that the KION Group is taking to mitigate its competition risk also include making its plants more efficient and securing low-cost sources of supply.

-The KION Group also continually evaluates its options for strengthening and consolidating its position in emerging markets, in particular through proactive cross-selling by the two operating segments, strategic partnerships, the creation of joint ventures or acquisition of local manufacturers.
+The KION Group also continually evaluates its options for strengthening and consolidating its position in emerging markets, in particular through the construction and expansion of production facilities, proactive cross-selling by the two operating segments, strategic partnerships, the creation of joint ventures or acquisition of local manufacturers.
 One of the risks of such alliances and acquisitions is that the expected benefits will materialise only partly or not at all.
 For example, the organisational integration of new units can harm financial performance for a variety of reasons.
 It is also possible that a partner will collaborate with competitors if exclusivity agreements are not in place.

 Risks along the value chain